-- For the reappointment and promotion and tenure reviews of assistant professors, the eligible faculty consists of all tenured associate professors and professors. - For the promotion reviews of associate professors and the tenure reviews of probationary professors, the eligible faculty consists of all tenured professors.
+For the reappointment and promotion reviews of assistant teaching professors, the eligible faculty consists of all tenured associate professors and professors, all nonprobationary associate teaching professors, and all nonprobationary teaching professors. • For the reappointment and promotion reviews of associate teaching professors, and the reappointment of teaching professors, the eligible faculty consists of all tenured professors and all nonprobationary teaching professors.